tinacms/tina.io/content/docs/features/data-fetching.md

 ## The Local Filesystem-based Content API

-With Tina, your content is all stored in filesystem, within your site's repo.
-Using file-based content in a site can be limited, so Tina provides a CLI tool that gets run locally next to your site, which allows all of your content to make available through an expressive GraphQL API.
+With Tina, your content is all stored in filesystem, within your site's repository.
+Using file-based content in a site can be limiting, so Tina provides a CLI tool that gets run locally next to your site.
+This allows all of your content to be made available through an expressive GraphQL API.

 > We'll go over those details of running this CLI script later, but if you want to skip it, you can read about it [here](/docs/graphql/cli/).